layilin/SP23-33852/_excerpts/climate.md

 - The enriching water-course: for, see, the drops,

 > All of them are perfectly innocent.
 The Caribbeans used to eat them; they are not inferiour to snakes as a medicated food.
 Snuff forced into their mouth soon convulses them.
 They change colour, and become torpid; but, in a few hours, recover.
-The guana, or rather Iguana,[^f27n2] is the largest sort of lizard.
+The guana, or rather Iguana, is the largest sort of lizard.
 This, when irritated, will fly at one.
 It lives mostly upon fruit.
 It has a saw-like appearance, which ranges from its head all along its back, to its tail.
 The flesh of it is esteemed a great delicacy.
-The first writers on the *Lues Venerea*,[^f27n3] forbid its use, to those who labour under that disease.
+The first writers on the *Lues Venerea*, forbid its use, to those who labour under that disease.
 It is a very ugly animal.
-In some parts of South-America, the alligator[^f27n4] is called *Iguana*.
+In some parts of South-America, the alligator is called *Iguana*.

 > VER.
-342. *And black crabs*\] Black land-crabs are excellent eating; but as they sometimes will occasion a most violent *cholera morbus*,[^f27n5] (owing, say planters, to their feeding on the mahoe-berry[^f27n6]) they should never be dressed till they have fed for some weeks in a crab-house, after being caught by the Negroes.
+342. *And black crabs*\] Black land-crabs are excellent eating; but as they sometimes will occasion a most violent *cholera morbus*, (owing, say planters, to their feeding on the mahoe-berry) they should never be dressed till they have fed for some weeks in a crab-house, after being caught by the Negroes.
 When they moult, they are most delicate; and then, it is believed, never poison.
 This however is certain, that at that time they have no gall, but, in its stead, the petrifaction called a Crabs-eye is found.
 As I have frequently observed their great claws (with which they severely bite the unwary) of very unequal sizes, it is probable, these regenerate when broke off by accident, or otherwise.

 ---